WalletConnect/walletconnect-docs/docs/advanced/push-server.md

 ![create-push-url](/assets/create-push-url.png)

 3. From the same settings tab, you will see the FCM and the APNS settings becomes available to setup.
-Add your [FCM](#firebase-cloud-messaging-fcm) and/or [APNS](#apple-push-notifications-apns) details.
+Add your [FCM](#firebase-cloud-messaging-fcm) and/or [APNs](#apple-push-notifications-apns) details.

 ![fmc-and-apns-details-form](/assets/apns-fmc-details.png)

 ### Firebase Cloud Messaging (FCM)

 Google's FCM allows you to use send notifications to both Android and Apple devices.
-At this time, we only support the API.
-Please refer to their docs on set up.
+At this time, we only support Android devices via FCM.

+Currently we only support Cloud Messaging API (Legacy) but are currently working on supporting Firebase Cloud Messaging API (V1) very soon.

 - Enable Legacy Cloud Messaging API in the Firebase Project Settings
   ![legacy-fcm-cloud-messaging](/assets/legacy-fcm-cloud-messaging-api.png)
 - [Set up Android](https://firebase.google.com/docs/cloud-messaging/android/client)
 - [Set up Apple](https://firebase.google.com/docs/cloud-messaging/ios/client)

-### Apple Push Notifications (APNS)
+### Apple Push Notifications (APNs)

 Apple recommends using a Token-Based Connection for APNS over a Certificate-Based connection.
 Please refer to their documentation for instructions on obtaining either.